encode/httpx/docs/advanced.md

 When a configuration option is provided at both the client-level and request-level, one of two things can happen:

 - For headers, query parameters and cookies, the values are combined together.
-For example...
+For example:

 ```python
 >>> headers = {'X-Auth': 'from-client'}